-Universities have a set capacity for medical school candidates each year.
+Universities have a set quota for medical school candidates each year (set by the Federal Government).
 Generally, once you have submitted an application for Medicine and have had your academic grades and UCAT scores reviewed, universities will invite you for an interview if you have achieved sufficient scores.
 Interviews are either in the form of an MMI (Multi Mini Interview) or a panel setting.
 During the interview stage, universities will test your interpersonal skills and assign a score.
 Following this, most universities will consider some or all of the three criteria and determine whether to send you an offer of admission.

 The process varies between universities.
 For example, after you’ve received your interview offer at the University of Newcastle (Joint Medical Program), they then wipe the slate clean and only consider your interview performance when deciding if they will send you an offer.
 Further information about the entry requirements can be found in our free medical university admissions guide.